-^{}The City's Sustainability and Climate Action Plan, Housing & Community Development Strategic Plan, and Reimagining Public Safety Recommendations should be referenced during scoring.
-Refer to the Takoma Park Data Explorer.
-Vulnerable groups in the City include renters, women, and people of color.
-Also keep in mind the City's Racial Equity Initiative.
+The City's Sustainability and Climate Action Plan, Housing & Community Development Strategic Plan, and Reimagining Public Safety Recommendations should be referenced during scoring.

 Appendix 2: ARPA Scoring Aid

 Committees were provided the following scoring aid to give more guidance about what to consider when scoring projects.